rhielab/3Dgenome/figure_script_V2/figure4/README.md

 )
 ```
 The output is a bunch of loop files with different regulatory elements combination, meaning that the loops with different regulatory elements at two anchors.
 Additionally, a ```RegSummary.txt``` for the number of loops in different categories will also be created.

+### 4(E) Significance of chromatin interaction (q-value identified by Mustache) for top 5 loop categories.
+A mean q-value is shown in red.
+A median q-value is shown in blue.

+Here we just show an example Rscript to generate the q-value violin plot of different chromatin interactions.
+Please noted that you need to first generate loop with regulatory element categories, as described in [figure_script/figure4/4A.B.C](https://github.com/rhielab/3Dgenome/tree/main/figure_script/figure4/4A.B.C).